Azure/bicep-reps/active/0000-bicep-version-pinning.md

 1. Could be considered more verbose in certain scenarios, e.g. to specify Bicep to match any patch version of `0.31`, the syntax would be `>=0.31.0 <0.32.0`.
 Likewise to match any minor version of `0`, the syntax would be `>=0 <1`.

-**Recommendation** - Due to the vast usage of the "npm/terraform syntax", and how many more tools support parsing this syntax, it seems like the better choice here.

 **3. Wildcard syntax**

 Users can use `*` to indicate that anything in the specified segment of the version is acceptable.
 This can be used as syntactic sugar for the version comparison syntax.
 The following are some examples: